New invariants for virtual knots via spanning surfaces: Twin Seifert surfaces for links in thickened surfaces

 \subsection{Constructing twin Seifert surfaces, method~2}

-Let $K$ be a knot in $\mathcal F=F\x[-1,1]$.
-We start with a diagram of $K$ with virtual crossings in the plane.
+Let $K$ be a virtual knot.
+We start with a diagram of $K$ with virtual crossings in $\R^2$.
 We resolve each virtual crossing as in the left of Figure~\ref{figVAlexY}, by attaching two line segments.
 Then we get a classical link diagram $D$ (i.e., there are no virtual crossings); see the upper right of Figure~\ref{figVAlexY}.
 Let $A$ be a Seifert surface for $D$.
+Let $F$ be a surface obtained from $S^2 = \R^2 \cup \{\infty\}$ by attaching a one-handle at each virtual crossing.
+Then $K$ and $A$ naturally embed into $\mathcal F := F \times [-1,1]$; see the top of Figure~\ref{fig:12}.

-We take $A$ in $\mathcal F=F\x[-1,1]$ and obtain $A^@$ in $\widehat{\mathcal F}=F\x[-1,1]$ analogously.
+We obtain $A^@$ in $\widehat{\mathcal F}=F\x[-1,1]$ analogously.
 Connect $A$ and $A^@$ by tubes over the unknots around the virtual crossings of $K$ shown in the lower right of Figure~\ref{figVAlexY}.
 If there are no virtual crossings, then we connect $A$ and $A^@$ by a surgery along a vertical 3-dimensional 1-handle.
-The result is a twin Seifert surface for $K\sqcup K^{@}$ in $F\x I$.
+The result is a twin Seifert surface $W$ for $K\sqcup K^{@}$ in $F\x I$.
+It is type zero because $W$ is disjoint from $\{\infty\} \times I$.
+See Example~\ref{ex:signature} for a concrete application of this method.